oneebhkhan/CS596-Proj/README.md

 # 🌱 Parallel Rendering for In Situ Incident Light Calculation 🌱

-We are interested in optimizing the study of computational agroceology by simulating ecosystem and individual plant using Mitsuba, a physics engine that renders the environment and simulates incident light.
+We are interested in optimizing the study of computational agroceology by simulating ecosystem and individual plants using Mitsuba2, a physics engine that renders the environment and simulates incident light.

 ## Overview